BY-LAWS OF THE BELLINGHAM UNITARIAN FELLOWSHIP

 f.
 Provide oversight to the committees and principal program and administrative positions of the Fellowship.

-Section 3: Board Meetings: The Board shall hold at least eight regular monthly meetings each year.
+Section 3: Board Meetings: The Board shall hold monthly meetings.
 Additional meetings may be called by the Minister or President, or by any two Members of the Board.
 At least twenty-four hours notice of meetings shall be given to Board members personally, by telephone, electronically, or by mail.

 Section 4: Open Meeting Policy: All Board meetings and the Minutes thereof shall be open to any Member of the Fellowship, except that the Board may adjourn to executive session to discuss property acquisition or disposal, dissociation of a member, or personnel matters.
 Any final action on such items shall nevertheless be taken in open session.